ChRe777/TheGoodOnes/README.md

 ### Oberon

 It is a small elegant operating system.
-It was ahead his time and still is.
+It was ahead of his time and still is.

 - ETH Oberon Home Page [http://www.ethoberon.ethz.ch/](http://www.ethoberon.ethz.ch/)

 ### Minix

 Minix has a small stable kernel.

+A kernel is like the heart of the body it should never stop working.

 The kernel could be overseen by one person.

-Minix drivers for insance run like programms.
+Minix drivers for instance run like programms.
 If a driver crash, the driver will be restarted.

 - Minix 3 Homepage [http://www.minix3.org/](http://www.minix3.org/)